Daniël George van Beuningen: Early life

-van Beuningen was born in Utrecht, on 4 March 1877.
-He was the son of Hendrik Adriaan van Beuningen, and Anna Lavenia Brain of Kelmscott.
-However, he made his reputation in Rotterdam where he focused on the economic transformation of the port of that city, which became one of the largest ports in the world in those days.
+Van Beuningen was born in Utrecht, on 4 March 1877, as the son of Hendrik Adriaan van Beuningen and Anna Lavenia Brain of Kelmscott.
+However, he made his reputation in Rotterdam where he focused on the economic transformation of the port of that city, which became one of the largest ports in the world at the time.
 He was a well known celebrity, not only in the city itself but also across the Netherlands and further afield.

 Steel and coal

 His father was co-founder of the Steenkolen Handels Vereniging, which became important during the World War I supplying both the English and German armies with coal.
 Daniël was involved as a prominent member of the Dutch Coal Trade Union, an organisation which represented the Rhenish-Westphalian Coal Syndicate in the Netherlands.
-He started shipping German coal to Rotterdam to compete with coal imported from England.
-This involved the choice of barges rather than railway wagons to ship coal and led to major advances in the mechanical handling of coal. van Beuningen went on to lead a large number of companies in the port of Rotterdam, and after the war he owned most of these companies and became active in Rotterdam society.
+He started shipping German coal to Rotterdam to compete with coal imported from the United Kingdom.
+This involved using barges rather than railway wagons to ship coal and led to major advances in the mechanical handling of coal.
+Van Beuningen went on to lead a large number of companies in the port of Rotterdam, and after the war he owned most of these companies and became active in Rotterdam society.
 In 1937, he was one of the co-financial partners of the newly built Stadion Feijenoord, buying the ground where the stadium was built and was one of the founders for the Harbour Hospital in the city.
 During the World War II in 1941 he resigned.
 In 1954, several months before his death in Arlesheim, on 29 May 1955, aged 78.
-The van Beuningen family was forced to withdraw completely out of the SHV Holdings, as there was no placeable family member to become director.
+The Van Beuningen family was forced to withdraw completely out of the SHV Holdings, as there was no placeable family member to become director.